-Guinnevere (Winnie) Roberts is an officer with Pew’s seabed mining project, which is working with the International Seabed Authority (ISA) to ensure that strong, science-based rules for mining the deep sea are agreed to before any extractive activity begins.
+Guinnevere (Winnie) Roberts works to protect ocean biodiversity as part of Pew’s seabed mining project, which is working with the International Seabed Authority (ISA) to ensure that strong, science-based rules for mining the deep sea are agreed to before any extractive activity begins.
 Roberts works with the ISA secretariat and member governments, observers, and scientists to develop effective, precautionary mining regulations that protect ocean biodiversity.

-Roberts has a doctorate in zoology and ecology, evolution, and conservation biology from the University of Hawaii, and a bachelor’s degree in political science from Yale University.
+Roberts has a bachelor’s degree in political science from Yale University and a doctorate in zoology and ecology, evolution, and conservation biology from the University of Hawaii.